Robinho: Style of play

 A quick, creative, agile and technically gifted player, Robinho is mainly known for his flair, ball control, attacking instinct and dribbling skills, as well as his use of tricks and feints, such as the step over and the flip flap, due to his quick feet; his precocious performances and ability on the ball drew comparisons with compatriot Pelé in his youth.
 Usually deployed in a free role, he was capable of playing in several offensive positions, and often played as a winger, although he has also been used as a supporting forward, as a main striker, and even as an attacking midfielder on occasion, due to his tendency to be involved in the buildup of his teams' attacking plays, as well as his capacity to both score and create goals.
 Robinho has been criticised for his poor work-rate, lack of tactical discipline, and for his slender physique, which often leads him to go to ground easily.
 Despite the talent he demonstrated in his youth, his career has also been marked by inconsistency, and he has been accused by some in the sport of failing to live up to his potential.

 Personal life

 In November 2004, Robinho's mother was kidnapped at gunpoint.
 She was released unharmed the following month.

 In 2009, Robinho married Vivian Guglielminetti.
 The couple have two sons, born in 2007 and 2011, and a daughter born in 2015.

-His son, Robson Junior, also became a professional footballer, and also started his career with Santos FC.
+His son, Robson Junior, also became a professional footballer, and also started his career with Santos.